mehdi-fathi/short-link/README.md

 - **Analytics**: Track the usage of shortened URLs.
 - **Efficient Storage**: Utilize PostgreSQL for storing URL data.
 - **Performance**: Leverage Redis for enhanced caching and retrieval speed.
+``
+## Tech Features

+- Shutdown gracefully
+- Memory Cache
+- Take advantage of go routine in stat and validate links
+- Use redis for saving count visits
+- Event-Driven-Design: We used queue with go routines to validate all links right after create a new one.

 ## Installation Instructions